nmehta001/notes/money/mse-academy/1_good_spending_decisions.md

 Either way each insurance category is different and making effective choices between the products — or, indeed, deciding whether you need to buy insurance in the first place — is a good place to use the four-step model.

-# 9. Applying the decision-model to insurance
+# 9. Applying Our Model

 **Step 1.
 Assess**